 Pro-tip: Set an appointment with yourself to review and ruthlessly trim expenses every 90 days.
-This is particularly important in the age of the monthly recurring revenue (MRR) model, which has the net effect of making everything more expensive for us soloists.
+This is particularly important in the age of the monthly recurring revenue (MRR) model, which has had the net effect of making everything far more expensive for us soloists.

 And I recommend setting aside at least six months of living expenses.
 This is leverage in any negotiation, and you’ll never have to take a gig just for the money.